go-gitea/gitea/docs/content/doc/features/comparison.en-us.md

 To help decide if Gitea is suited for your needs here is how it compares to other Git self hosted options.

+Be warned that we don't regularly check for feature changes in other products so this list can be outdated.
+If you find information outdated please report [issue on Github](https://github.com/go-gitea/gitea/issues).

 _Symbols used in table:_

 * _✓ - supported_